Air Medal: US Air Force

 The United States Air Force does not utilize numeral devices on the Air Medal.
-Subsequent awards are annotated with the traditional oak leaf clusters (or OLCs).
+Subsequent awards are annotated with the traditional oak leaf clusters (OLCs).
 Enlisted members are also awarded three points toward promotion per award.

 Each ribbon carries a maximum of four OLCs; the ribbon signifies the first award, a bronze OLC equals one additional award, and a silver OLC represents five additional awards.
 If there were more than four OLC devices awarded (like the 10th, 14th, 15th, 18th, 19th, and 20th awards), extra Air Medal ribbons were issued to wear the extra OLCs (although only one Air Medal was awarded).
 Multiple Air Medals were usually earned by aircrew with extensive flight time and long meritorious service records, like during World War II or Korea.

-The award of the medal is sometimes denoted on a member's gravestone with the abbreviation "AM" followed by an ampersand and the number of oak leaf clusters or "OLC".
+The award of the medal is sometimes denoted on a member's gravestone with the abbreviation "AM" followed by an ampersand and the number of OLCs.
 For example, "AM&5 OLC" means Air Medal and five oak leaf clusters.